ccharlesjin/Foodbank-Organization-Platform/README.md

 # Project introduction

-The "FoodBank" platform is a comprehensive web application designed to enhance engagement and management within volunteer organizations.
-This platform will enable users to seamlessly sign up, log in, and interact with their respective volunteer organizations through a variety of intuitive features.
+The "FoodBank" platform is a comprehensive web application designed to enhance engagement and management within volunteer organizations.\
+This platform will enable users to seamlessly sign up, log in, and interact with their respective volunteer organizations through a variety of intuitive features.\
 Leveraging technologies such as NodeJS, Express, Vue.JS, and AJAX, alongside a MySQL database, our application aims to provide a robust and accessible environment for both volunteers and organization managers.

+A demo video is avaliable on YouTube [FoodBank Organization Platform Demo](https://www.youtube.com/watch?v=SKAsz3ZzhVY).

 # Environmental dependence
  Windows 10 or later, macOS Catalina or later, or any of the current major Linux distributions are recommended.